thirtythreeforty/dpfwebui/README.md

 This project builds on top of the [DPF](http://github.com/DISTRHO/DPF) audio plugin framework to add web-based UI support.
-Plugins can leverage JavaScript and related tech to provide complex user interfaces on the computer running the plugin and over the local network.
+Plugins can leverage JavaScript and related tech to provide complex user interfaces on the computer running the plugin and optionally over the local network.

-DSP runs decoupled from the UI and it is implemented by extending the standard DPF `Plugin` C++ class or optionally in [AssemblyScript](https://www.assemblyscript.org).
-Both the JavaScript `UI` and AssemblyScript `Plugin` classes attempt to mirror their original C++ implementations in DPF.

 ![Screenshot_2022-04-09_13-47-34](https://user-images.githubusercontent.com/930494/162572881-cba8857c-c4d2-444f-8b10-ab27ba86ea30.png)